dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL Development Guide/Job debugging/Online debugging.md

     -   Source table: `type = 'random'`
     -   Result table: `type = 'print'`
 3. Publish the job.
 For more information, see [Publish a job](/intl.en-US/Exclusive Mode/Flink SQL Development Guide/Data development/Publish a job.md).
 4. Start the job.
-For more information, see [t147761.md\#](/intl.en-US/Exclusive Mode/Flink SQL Development Guide/Data development/Start a job.md).
+For more information, see [Start a job](/intl.en-US/Exclusive Mode/Flink SQL Development Guide/Data development/Start a job.md).

 ## Connectors